Bathroom Exhaust Fan Size Calculator

 This example also highlights an important practical point: even when the room itself is not enormous, the added moisture from extra fixtures can dominate the result.
 Many undersized installations happen because someone only looks at floor area and ignores how the bathroom is actually used.
 A guest powder room and a primary bathroom with long showers may share similar dimensions, but the ventilation demands can be very different.

-Noise, Ductwork, and Cost
+Bathroom Exhaust Fan Noise, Ductwork, and Cost

 Duct design matters because the fan rating on the box assumes that the system can actually move that air.
-Long runs, sharp elbows, crushed flex duct, and poorly sealed connections add resistance and reduce delivered airflow.
+Long runs, sharp elbows, crushed flex duct, and poorly sealed connections all add resistance and reduce delivered airflow.
 That is one reason this calculator rounds the recommendation up instead of down.
 In an ideal installation, the fan vents outdoors, the duct path is short and smooth, and the joints are sealed well.
 If the planned duct run is unusually long or complicated, choosing some extra capacity is often wise.

 The optional cost estimate can help when balancing performance and budget.
 Entering a cost per CFM gives you a rough equipment-price projection based on the recommended rounded size.
 Real products vary because features such as humidity sensors, timers, integrated lights, and higher-end motors change the price, but the estimate is still useful for planning.
 It lets you see that moving from a borderline fan to an appropriately sized one may cost less than the repairs associated with chronic moisture problems.

-Typical Bathroom Sizes and Fan Recommendations
+Typical Bathroom Sizes and Exhaust Fan Recommendations

 Typical bathroom sizes and starter fan recommendations